 Depending on your project, you may have more roles to fill than these five, or you may need multiple people filling one role.
 Conversely, you may be able to combine some of these roles into a two or three-person team.
-The most important thing to remember here is that it’s hard to run a successful crowdfunding project without a well-organized team that you can count on standing behind you to back you up.
+The most important thing to remember here is that it’s hard to run a successful crowdfunding project without a well-organized team that you can count on to back you up.

 You have two choices to fill these roles – you can staff them yourself, or you can supplement having to build a team by an agency that offers specialized crowdfunding services.
 At Enventys Partners, we have recognized industry experts in all of these areas on staff, so contact us and find out how we can bring success to your crowdfunding campaign.